Atomoxetine is used to treat attention deficit hyperactivity disorder (ADHD).

 |Available as||Capsules, oral solution|

 Atomoxetine increases the amount of a natural chemical called noradrenaline (norepinephrine) in the brain.
-This increases attention and decreases hyperactivity in children with ADHD.
+This increases attention and decreases hyperactivity in people with ADHD.
 It will initially be prescribed by a specialist doctor.
 It is not suitable for children under the age of 6 years.

-ADHD is usually diagnosed in children, but it can continue into adulthood.
+ADHD is usually diagnosed in childhood, but it can continue into adulthood.
 This leaflet is written as a source of information for parents or carers of children who have been prescribed atomoxetine, and also for young people and adults who are taking it themselves.

 Before taking atomoxetine